Contents

 #

-There's a significant drawback with leveraging the iFrame: Applications are bound to your enterprise and may be inaccessible if the bind is deleted.
+There's a significant drawback with leveraging the iFrame: Applications are bound to your enterprise and may become inaccessible if the bind is deleted.
+There are options for migration, but this is cumbersome.

 If your organisation already uses the Google Play Console for application distribution, applications can be made private under Setup > Advanced Settings > Managed Google Play, or via the Publishing API.
 This allows organisations to centrally manage all public and private applications under one account, and providing access to one or one hundred enterprises (organisation IDs) from the Play Console is a piece of cake.